shijumylapra/AWS_EC2_SwagLab/README.md

-Automate eCommerce website and run it on Amazon EC2 Instance with Jenkins Freestyle and pipeline project
+Automate eCommerce website and run it on Amazon EC2 Instance with Jenkins freestyle and pipeline project